Nutty

 Why switch to a repayment mortgage?

-Switching to a repayment mortgage where you pay off the loan in monthly instalments can make your debt easier to manage.
-It’s a lot less likely that you’ll end up in a sticky situation later down the line!
+Switching to a repayment mortgage where you pay off the interest and loan in monthly instalments can make your mortgage easier to manage.

 That said, lenders (the people that give out mortgages) won’t give you an interest-only mortgage unless you have a solid plan for how you’re going to pay it back.
-This is known as a ‘repayment vehicle’ and can include plans like selling a buy-to-let property or paying into a savings account each month.
+This is known as a ‘repayment vehicle’ and can include plans like selling a buy-to-let property (where you rent the property out), or paying into a savings account or investment account each month.

 In other words, even though paying back the full loan as a lump sum might sound scary, you won’t usually be in this position unless you’ve proven you can handle it.